 Trail Info: East Ridge of Quandary Peak

-A lot of people recommend Quandary Peak as the easiest Colorado 14er and a great beginner mountain hike.
+A lot of people recommend Quandary Peak as the easiest 14er in Colorado and a great beginner mountain hike.
 However, in the summer this mountain is jam-packed with people, full of trash, poop, and everything else you can imagine and it’s a pretty boring hill slog.
 In winter, it’s still relatively crowded, but with minimal avalanche danger, a straight-forward route, low commitment, it’s a great introduction to winter peak climbing.
 As always, be sure to understand avalanche safety, understand the safest way up the mountain (it varies in winter), and be prepared for adverse conditions.

 The Best Beginner Snowclimb: Mt.
 Shavano